Verify Endpoint

 POST https://app.trustchex.com/api/v1/identifications/{id}/verify

-Include your API key in the x-api-key
+Include your API key in the x-api-key header.

 Request Body